avery-mr/burndownForWhat/SQL_TESTING.md

 ### Connections
 **Description:** List of buddies that user has connected with, used for easy meetup/climb requests **Fields:**
-- 'UserID' INT NON NULL: UserID for current user
+- 'UserID' INT NOT NULL: UserID for current user
-- 'BuddyID' INT NON NULL: UserID for current user's buddy
+- 'BuddyID' INT NOT NULL: UserID for current user's buddy
 - PRIMARY KEY (UserID, BuddyID)
 - FOREIGN KEY (UserID) REFERENCES Users(UserID)
 - FOREIGN KEY (BuddyID) REFERENCES Users(UserID)